 The author of the winning essay will be honored at the SXSW Interactive Innovation Awards on Tuesday evening, March 14, 2017.
 The complete prize package includes (1) SXSW Platinum Badge, (1) airline voucher, and (4) night stay in Austin during SXSW.

 Read the 2016 finalists’ essays, including the winning entry by Jaime Boust, and review the Official Giveaway Rules before entering.
 Original and unpublished entries will be reviewed by a selection committee comprised of various SXSW staffers.
-Deadline to enter is Friday, December 16, 2016 at 11:59pm CT.
+The final deadline to enter is Sunday, December 18 at 11:59pm CT.

 David Carr at SXSW 2013.
 Photo by Hutton Supancic/Getty Images